fuopen/UKB_anc/README.md

 - PATH to the gwas summary statistics files as output from "bgenie".
 To save the storage space, each sumstat file only contain 4 "columns": beta, se, tstat and log10p
 - PATH to the temporary directory: store the intermediate files from "munge" function in "ldsc" package
-- PATH to the annotation file: Annotation file including the following columns: "vid": (chr:pos:ref:alt format)
+- PATH to the annotation file: Annotation file including the following columns: "vid": (chr:pos:ref:alt format).
+As the file is very big and not suitable to be deposited at github, you can find the Dropbox link here for the one used in the analysis <https://www.dropbox.com/scl/fi/ntn9lunw5rwuzy4ycgmcs/new_gwas_snps_anno_withaf.rds?rlkey=ewpeyf1ppil9sepufoia6xg04&dl=0> or generate your own.
 - sample size: sample size of the GWAS study

 To run the script, just open a R session and run command as follows: